Dtanguy/WeatherStation/README.md

 # WeatherStation
 <br>
-A 3D printed weather station, based on rpi2 and nodeMCU.<br>
+A 3D printed weather station, based on rpi2 and nodeMCU.
+The weather data come from api.openweathermap and the temperature data from 3 sensor, one embeded in the station, one wireless in the garden using a nodeMCU and one from my 3D printer by the octoprintAPI<br>

 This is still a WIP,a lot of thin have to be improve.
 But it work.

 <p align="center">